msd7at/easycodesol/README.md

 my django project
 this is my first django project . you can find it live on  https://easycodesol.herokuapp.com/
-for any suggestion and feedback go to contact on this website.
+for any suggestion and feedback go to contact section of this website.